dalguete/docker/examples/README.md

 Some examples
 =============

 Here are some example containers I used to use in my work.
-These are only to ilustrate.
+These are only to illustrate.
 Some sensitive information has been removed, so you can not accidentally access my containers :D. However if you build/run a container with given values, it will work with defaults.